 Haselkorn & Thibaut currently represent investors who have incurred losses in GWG L Bonds.
-A Dallas-headquartered alternative asset company GWG Holdings, Inc. (NASDAQ: GWGH) (bonds GWG Holdings) offered high-yield bonds between 2012 and April 2021.
-Investors holding need to seek immediate legal representation.
+GWG Holdings, Inc. (NASDAQ: GWGH) (bonds GWG Holdings) offered high-yield bonds between 2012 and April 2021.
+GWG L Bonds are considered high-risk investments because they lacked credit rating and insurance.
+GWG investors are facing large losses due to the bankruptcy.
+The company is a Dallas-headquartered alternative asset company.
+Investors holding GWL bonds need to seek immediate legal representation.

 GWG Holdings filed for Chapter 11 bankruptcy on April 20, 2022, to help with the overwhelming ongoing financial obligations, and other ongoing regulatory and financial issues, L bond investors could be staring at severe losses.
 GWG Holdings had approximately $2 billion in net liabilities as of September 30, 2021, as per unaudited financial documents, including almost $1.3 billion in L Bonds.
 The firm missed $13.6 million in payments and interest owed to investors in February 2022.

 GWGH stated that the company is “evaluating restructuring alternatives” and looking into options to both conserve and maximize the value of its assets.
-Market insiders do not see this move a positive to L bond owners.
+Market insiders do not see this move as a positive for L bond owners.